Week Ahead for FX, Bonds : U.S. Jobs Data Return to the Spotlight

 The survey will also show forecasts for the yen, which has been in the spotlight after depreciating sharply versus the U.S. dollar in the wake of the BOJ's exit from negative interest rates.
 The yen recently tested lows against the greenback which were last seen in the 1990s, spurring the Japanese authorities to express their discomfort with the currency's swift depreciation and to warn of possible measures to counter "disorderly" foreign-exchange movements.

-February household spending figures, which have been on an extended run of contraction are due on April 5.
+February household spending figures, which have been on an extended run of contraction, are due on Friday.

 AUSTRALIA